Commutativity preserving transformations on conjugacy classes of compact self-adjoint operators: Proof of Theorem

 As above, we suppose that ${\mathcal C}$ is a conjugacy class of compact self-adjoint operators on $H$ distinct from $\lambda {\mathcal P}_{1}(H)$ and $f$ is a bijective transformation of ${\mathcal C}$ preserving the commutativity in both directions.
-By our assumptions, one of the following possibilities is realized: \begin{enumerate} \item[(A)] the closures of the ranges and the kernels of operators from ${\mathcal C}$ are infinite-dimensional; \item[(B)] ${\mathcal C}$ is formed by operators of finite rank $k\ge 2$ and $\dim H>2k$; \item[(C)] ${\mathcal C}$ is formed by operators of finite rank $k\ge 4$ and $\dim H=2k$. \end{enumerate}
+By the assumptions of Theorem \ref{theorem-2}, we have the following three possibilities: \begin{enumerate} \item[(A)] the ranges and the kernels of operators from ${\mathcal C}$ are infinite-dimensional; \item[(B)] ${\mathcal C}$ is formed by operators of finite rank $k\ge 2$ and $\dim H>2k$; \item[(C)] ${\mathcal C}$ is formed by operators of finite rank $k\ge 4$ and $\dim H=2k$. \end{enumerate}